 There’s a long list of features available with the Line 6 POD HD500X so I’ll focus on the main features I found useful and what you may have a real use for.
-To see the complete list of features and specifications, click here.
+Check out the complete list of features and specifications of the HD500X here.

 PC editor – while you could program all your tones and presets using the controls on the actual unit, it’s a bit tedious when compared to the PC editor.
 I spent most of my time creating and saving presets on the PC then fine tuning the presets using the unit’s controls when I was away from the PC.
 The software is simple to set up (especially if you already have other Line 6 software) and understand.
 The amount of control you have over every aspect of your tone is astounding (or overwhelming if this is your first multi-effects pedal!).